sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 counterpart.

-Deep learning researchers like ElasticDL as it reduces the pending time of each job as it makes full use of residual resources to run as many concurrent experiments as possible.
-Deep learning jobs depend on many parameters, including the optimizer, activator, and cost, hyperparameters.
-Users are eager to see the status of the first few iterations of the learning job so to ensure the configuration is mathematically correct.
-ElasticDL provides a cure.
-Using the residual resource, ElasticDL also shortens the total time to run a batch of training jobs.
+Deep learning researchers like ElasticDL as it reduces the pending time of each job.
+As Deep learning jobs depend on many parameters, users are eager to see the status of the first few iterations of the learning job so to ensure the configuration is mathematically correct.
+Making full use of the residual resource, ElasticDL runs as many concurrent experiments as possible and shortens the total time to run a batch of training jobs.

 ElasticDL provides an easy-to-use interface.
 Users define models using TensorFlow 2.x API just like filling the map and reduce functions required by the MapReduce framework, without the need to consider anything about distributed programming.
-The interface allows users to test their models locally and run big data using ElasticDL without changing their source code.
+The interface allows users to test their models locally and run on big data using ElasticDL without changing their source code.

 ## Open Source Projects